What is the research about and why is it important?

 Who is doing this study?

-The research team includes researchers from START, other researchers interested in the experiences of diverse youth and young adults with IDD and their families, and people with lived experience.
+The research team includes researchers from the National Center for START Services at the UNH Institute on Disability/UCED, other researchers interested in the experiences of diverse youth and young adults with IDD and their families, and people with lived experience.
 The team will also receive feedback from an advisory council that includes youth and young adults with IDD, family members, advocacy organizations, mental health researchers and providers, and policy makers.